The best drawing apps and digital software offers all the creative freedom of pads, pencils, pens, and brushes in a

 Developed by artist Peter Blaskovic, Rebelle is another highly versatile drawing and painting application.
-Described as “one-of-a-kind paint software”, it’s been designed for creatives working on watercolor, acrylic, wet and dry media artwork.
+Described as “one-of-a-kind paint software”, it’s been designed to simulate a real-world painting experience for creatives working on watercolor, acrylic, wet and dry media artwork.

 Blaskovic created the app as part of his experimental drawing projects and wanted an easy-to-use program to access natural painting tools on-the-go.
 The app uses realistic color blending, wet diffusion and drying techniques, and offers a plethora of watercolors, acrylics, inks and pastels.

 There are also ‘dry’ tools like pencils, markers and erasers, so you don’t have to stick to paintbrushes.
 The app also boasts some interesting capabilities like the ability to tilt the canvas you’re working on.

-Artweaver is one of the oldest painting tools out there, and the software is now on its seventh edition.
-The application provides you with a diverse set of predefined brushes and pencils that can be used to create amazing pieces of art.
+Artweaver is one of the oldest painting tools out there.
+The digital art app serves up a diverse set of predefined brushes and pencils that can be used to create amazing pieces of art.

 Not only does Artweaver offer an intuitive and easy-to-use interface which makes it suitable for novices, but it also boasts an impressively configurable brush system.
 So while you can choose from a variety of predefined brushes, you can also tweak them to suit your exact needs.

-Furthermore, Artweaver has another strong suit when it comes to working on joint art projects, because you can use the app to collaborate with other folks on the same document.
-Of course, you’ll need to be online to do so.
+Furthermore, Artweaver has another strong suit when it comes to working on joint art projects, because you can use the app to collaborate with colleagues and clients on the same document.